 - 1. Before leaving the test location, inform the test proctor that you wish to cancel your test and then complete and sign a score cancellation form. - 2.
-On or before November 2, 2018, contact Buffy Finn requesting cancellation of examination.
+On or before November 18, 2020, contact Buffy Finn requesting cancellation of examination.
 This request (postal mail, email, fax, overnight delivery) must be signed by the examinee.
 It is the examinee's responsibility to confirm that this request is received by ASTMH.

-A canceled test will not be scored or reported to the examinee or ASTMH, nor will Castle Worldwide, Inc. keep a record of examination results.
-No refunds will be issued due to test cancellations.
+A canceled test will not be scored or reported to the examinee or ASTMH, nor will Scantron Corporation keep a record of examination results.
+No refunds will be issued for test cancellations.
 To retake the examination after a test cancellation, a new application and fee are required.